 - Extra szechuan salt and crushed red pepper/chili flakes

-- The salt will discolor, and you will be able to smell the beautiful floral fragrance of szechuan peppercorns when it's done.
+- You will be able to smell the beautiful floral fragrance of szechuan peppercorns when it's done.
 Don't let it burn, as it will become bitter.

 - Remove from the heat and let it cool down.
 Grind the salt and peppercorns to a fine powder using a spice grinder or a mortar and pestle.
 Store in a jar with a tight lid and use as needed.

 - If the shrimp is frozen, thaw them out in cold or room temperature water (not warm water).510 g head-on raw shrimp

 - Using a pair of kitchen scissors/shears, snip off the sharp ends from the shrimp head (there’s a sharp point at the top of the head, and also the sharp mouth tips).510 g head-on raw shrimp

 - Locate the space between the shrimp head and the point where the shrimp body shell starts.
 Using the shears, cut along the “spine” of the shrimp shell - from where it starts (just after the head), to about ⅔ of the way down.510 g head-on raw shrimp

 - This will expose the intestinal tract (vein) of the shrimp.
 Remove this using a toothpick or under cold running water.
 Rinse the shrimp and place them on paper towels and blot to dry.

 - Marinate the cleaned and dry shrimp with the roasted szechuan salt, crushed chili flakes, garlic and oil, for about 30 minutes - 1 hour.510 g head-on raw shrimp, ½ tsp roasted szechuan pepper salt, 1 tsp crushed red pepper flakes, 4 garlic cloves, 1 ½ tbsp neutral oil

 - Serve with sweet chili sauce and lime wedges.
 Enjoy!